 He looked over at the girl, who nodded in approval.

 “I’m Edmond, and this is…”

 He looked over to the archer who seemed shocked to receive acknowledgment.

 “No talk here.
 It isn’t safe.
 That was just a small portion of the assassins.
 They’ll be back soon to scavenge the area.
 I’ll take you to a nearby inn.
 I’ll explain everything.”

 The figure walked toward them and held his hand to his chest, before extending it outward.
 “I’m Thatch, of the Smoking Gunners Guild, it’s nice to meet you.”

 Edmond, who had no idea what the mysterious “Thatch” had just signaled, raised his hand slightly and gave a whimsy wave before giving an equally weak response.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FanFicFoyWrite a Review